 Venture Electronics, software and communication - FFI

-Development and implementation of a model-based supervisory control structure, explicitly including predictive capabilities of both the on-board sensors and cloud.
-Development of tailored algorithms to the requirements of production type ECUs.
-Creation of know-how which problems can be solved in vehicles.
-Implementation and demonstration of resulting controller in vehicle and/or HIL tests.
-Licentiate and doctoral theses at Chalmers as well as scientific publications in journals as well as conferences.
+The project has achieved the majority of the goals, and outcomes are: - The development and implementation of a supervisory control structure, explicitly including predictive capabilities of the on-board sensors. - Development of algorithms tailored to the requirements of production type ECUs. - Creation of know-how within industry and academia on which optimal-control problems can be solved in vehicles. - Implementation and demonstration of the resulting controller in high-fidelity vehicle control simulation environment. - Doctoral theses at Chalmers planned during 2024.

 The project description has been provided by the project members themselves and the text has not been looked at by our editors.